CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 # {{< param title >}}

-This guide describes where to get the default Cortex Innovation Dashboards from and how to import them for use in Grafana.
+This guide describes where to get the default Cortex Innovation Dashboards from and how to import them for use in Grafana Cloud.

 Please ensure that the set up for [Grafana][] and [Loki][] have been completed before starting this section.